php-revival/php-revival/README.md

 1. __manifest.json__ - change the `version` field
 2. __manifest2.json__ - change the `version` field
 3. __package.json__ - change the `version` field

+> Prettier.
+The extension uses [Prettier](https://prettier.io/) to format the code.
+You can run it manually by executing `yarn prettier` or `npm run prettier`.